nitad54448/yappari-5-1/README.md

 Yappari 5.1, Windows 10, compiled with Labview 2023
 version 16th of July 2023

-This is a standalone application that requires LV2023 Q1 run time engine.
-If you don't have this app installed you should use the full installer which can be download from __Releases__ link, on the righ side of this page.
+This is a standalone application that requires LV2023 6b run time engine.
+You may have this "engine" if you have previously installed Yappari or other program written in LV2023.
+If you don't have it, you should use the full installer which can be download from __Releases__ link, on the righ side of this page.

 __YAPPARI__ stands for Yet Another Program for Analysis and Research in Impedance.
 This program can be referenced in publications as http://dx.doi.org/10.13140/RG.2.2.15160.83200